teasingmonkey/SYSC3110-GameofZuul-M1/src/Readme.txt

 ----Milestone 1 - Game of Zuul-----

+18/10 - How to commit the changes you have made ?
+1. Right click on SYSC3110-Game-Of-Zuul-M1 [SYSC3110-Game-Of-Zuul-M1 master] project
+2. Go to team -> Commit
+3. Write a commit message and comit changes.

 18/10 - How to import the project to your eclipse workspace ?
 1. Open Eclipse
 2. Go to File -> Import